h4cc/awesome-elixir/README.md

 * [stranger](https://github.com/cazrin/stranger) - Elixir Phoenix app to chat anonymously with a randomly chosen stranger.
 * [weather](https://github.com/tacticiankerala/elixir-weather) - A command line weather app built using Elixir.

+## Feature Flags and Toggles

+* [flippant](https://github.com/sorentwo/flippant) - Feature flipping for the Elixir world.
+* [fun_with_flags](https://github.com/tompave/fun_with_flags) - A feature toggle library using Redis for persistance, ETS for local caching and Redis PubSub for inter-node cache busting.
+Optimized for speed and low Redis usage.
+* [molasses](https://github.com/securingsincity/molasses) - A feature toggle library using redis or SQL (using Ecto) as a backing service.

 ## Feeds
 *Libraries working with feeds like RSS or ATOM.*